DRDO WhAP: Exports

 On 27 September 2024, Morocco's Ministry of National Defense signed a contract with TASL for the domestic production of 150 WhAP 8×8 armored combat vehicles for the Royal Moroccan Armed Forces.
 As part of the contract, TASL Morocco (fully owned subsidiary of TASL) will set up a 20000 sqm final assembly line at Casablanca which will be operationalised within 12 months, followed by roll out within 18 months and completion of deliveries within 36 months from contract signing.
 The vehicle to be produced at a rate of 100 units annually will have a local integration rate of 35% which will further rise to 50%.
 The project is anticipated to create 90 direct and 250 indirect jobs.
 Ministers from National Defense, Interior, Finance, Industry, and Investment, as well as representatives from the FAR General Staff and the Moroccan Agency for Investment and Export Development (AMDIE), signed the agreement, which offers financial, fiscal, and customs incentives.

 Following the completion of deliveries to Morocco, the same production plant can also be used to export the product to other countries in Africa.

 The vehicle had undergone extensive trials in Morocco since few months earlier.
 The project will mark the establishment of the first major and the largest defence production plant in Morocco as well as the first such overseas facility by an Indian defence manufacturer.
 To contribute to vehicle modifications during the supply period, the manufacturers will collaborate closely with the DRDO.

 In November 2024, it was reported that during field tests, the WhAP outclassed the Type 08.

 On 23 September 2025, Indian Defence Minister Rajnath Singh and Moroccan Defence Minister Abdellatif Loudiyi together inaugurated the state-of-the-art, 20000 m2 production facility of WhAP in Berrechid, Morocco.
 While the facility was operationalised three months ahead of schedule, production has already commenced with initial deliveries expected to begin in October.
 The initial indigenous content of the Moroccan WhAP will be 33%, the same is expected to increase to 50% over the years.

+The first batch of five WhAPs was delivered to the Moroccan Army on 24 December 2025.

+Interests

+In January 2026, the Hellenic Army has expressed interest in the WhAP to meet its armoured requirements and is potentially evaluating the platform.

 Variants

-Planned variants include ambulance, NBC recon, Command Post and engineer vehicle.
+Planned variants include ambulance, NBC recon, Command Post and Engineer vehicle.